rajasegar/ember-tailwind-codemod/README.md

 ## How it works?
 - First it constructs the Tailwind utilities from your CSS selectors and store it in a map.
 - Second, it will look into each of your hbs files for Components or ElementNodes with class attributes
-- Third, it will try to find the selector mapping from the map from class names.
+- Then, it will try to find the selector mapping from the map from class names.
 - Finally, if it have a mapping it will replace the class attribute values with Tailwind utilities.